strohel/strohel.github.io/_posts/2017-10-12-backendisti-cz-speech.md

 ---
+title: "How to Count All Cars in the World Using Satellites and Google Cloud: My Speech at backendisti.cz"
 tags:
 - SpaceKnow
 - Google Cloud Platform
 image: https://i3.ytimg.com/vi/kcdVDbZBAjo/maxresdefault.jpg
 ---

-# How to Count All Cars in the World Using Satellites and Google Cloud: My Speech at backendisti.cz

 Back in October 2017 I gave a talk at Czech [backendisti.cz](https://backendisti.cz/) titled *How to Count All Cars in the World Using Satellites and Google Cloud*.